adrianhr91/IGS/README.md

 In order to keep the solution appropriately-simple, classes are designed to have as close to a single responsibility as possible, without over-complicating them.

-The in-built DI setup is used to decouple classes from each other.
+The built-in DI setup is used to decouple classes from each other.

 ## Approach
 The tests were used as a sort of system to integrate with.
 They can't be changed so it is the API that needs to be adjusted to handle things accordingly.